trilinos/Trilinos/cmake/ctest/drivers/atdm/README.md

 ## How to add a new system

-To add a new system, first the new system to the file:
+To add a new system, first update the file:

 ```
   Trilinos/cmake/std/atdm/utils/get_known_system_info.sh
 ```

-First, add the new system name to the variable:
+First, add the new system name to the list variable:

 ```
 ATDM_KNOWN_SYSTEM_NAMES_LIST=(